shuyanzhou/docprompting/README.md

 Run the Generate_preds.ipynb first.
 It also has details on when to run the retriever inference and generator inference.
 Check above sections for commands for these.

 Then run the Test_results.ipynb to get the pass@k results.
+This notebook was built for A3 and the same was used for A4.

 ---

 ## Training

-In order to get familiar with the training process of the retrievers and the generators, we also trained the models from scratch.
-We trained CodeT5, and did the end-to-end process.
+If retrievers and generators have to be trained from scratch, then the following code can be used.

 ## Training the retriever